lyteword/chspurgeon-tod/volume-5/psalm-108.md

 **Whole Psalm.** Parts of two former psalms are here united in one.

-1\.Repetition is here sanctioned by inspiration.
+1\.
+Repetition is here sanctioned by inspiration.

 (a) Of what?
 Of hymns, of prayers, of sermons.

 (b) For what?
 For impression.
 "As we said before so say I now again, if any man preach", etc. For confirmation: "Rejoice in the Lord, and again I say rejoice": they went through Syria and Cilicia again confirming the churches.
 For preservation: quotations authenticate originals, a writing in two copies is safer than in one.

-2\.Rearrangement is here sanctioned by inspiration.
+2\.
+Rearrangement is here sanctioned by inspiration.

 (a) Different experiences may require it.
 Sometimes the heart is most fixed at the commencement of a spiritual exercise: sometimes at its close.
 Hence the commencement of one psalm is the close of another.

 (b) Different occasions may require it.
 As of sorrow and joy.
-Two parts of two different hymns may better harmonise with a particular occasion than either one separately considered.— *G.R.*
+Two parts of two different hymns may better harmonise with a particular occasion than either one separately considered.— *G. R.*

 **Verse 1.**

-1\.The best occupation: praise.
+1\.
+The best occupation: praise.
 Worthy—

 (a) Of the heart in its best condition.

 (b) Of the best faculties of the best educated man.

-2\.The best resolution.
+2\.
+The best resolution.

 (a) Arising from a fixed heart.